On the homotopy of Q(3) and Q(5) at the prime 2

 We now summarize the contents of this paper.
 In Section \ref{sec:level5} we review and expand the theory of $\Gamma_0(5)$-structures on elliptic curves.
 A $\Gamma_0(5)$-structure is an elliptic curve equipped with a cyclic subgroup of order 5.
 We recall an explicit description of the scheme representing $\Gamma_1(5)$-structures (elliptic curves with a point of order 5) in terms of \emph{Tate normal form} curves and use this description to present several Hopf algebroids that stackify to the moduli space of $\Gamma_0(5)$-structures.
 We then use these Hopf algebroids and the geometry of elliptic curves to determine the maps defining $Q(5)^\bullet$.

 In Section \ref{sec:HFP} we compute the homotopy fixed point spectral sequence

 The ring $\pi_*\TMF_1(5)$ and the action of $\FF_5^\times$ on it are determined by Tate normal form, allowing us to produce a detailed group cohomology computation.
-We then compute the differentials and hidden extensions in the spectral sequence by a number of methods: $\TMF$-module structure, transfer-resetriction arguments, and comparision with the homotopy orbit spectral sequence.
+We then compute the differentials and hidden extensions in the spectral sequence by a number of methods: $\TMF$-module structure, transfer-restriction arguments, and comparision with the homotopy orbit spectral sequence.
 Our use of the homotopy orbit spectral sequence to determine hidden extensions is somewhat novel and may find use in other contexts.
+Note that the computation of $\pi_* \TMF_0(5)$ was first due to Mahowald and Rezk (unpublished) using this descent spectral sequence.
+Hill, Hopkins, and Ravenel then rediscovered this computation using the slice spectral sequence \cite{HHRunpub}.

 Since $Q(\ell)$ is the totalization of a cosimplicial spectrum, we can compute the $E_2$-term of its Adams-Novikov spectral sequence as the cohomology of a double complex.
 The differentials in the double complex are either internal cobar differentials for the Weierstrass or $\Gamma_0(5)$ Hopf algebroids or external differentials determined by the cosimplicial structure of $Q(\ell)^\bullet$.
 In Section \ref{sec:Ql} we review formulas for the external differentials in the $\ell=3$ and $\ell=5$ cases.
 The $Q(3)$ formulas are due to Mahowald and Rezk \cite{MahowaldRezk} while those for $Q(5)$ are derived from Section \ref{sec:level5}.